erez-o/docsforge/docs/markdown-cheat-sheet.md

 Syntax highlighting is done by highlight.js.

-If you wish to actiate syntax highlighting on a block of code, you must use the (```) option, and add your selected language.
+If you wish to activate syntax highlighting on a block of code, you must use the (```) option, and add your selected language.

     ```python
     x = 0